 Cadets selected for enrollment in professional officer courses are enlisted in the Air Force Reserve and receive a tax-free monthly subsistence stipend.
 They are furnished texts and uniforms.
-Junior- and senior-level classes consist of three hours of academic classes, three hours of leadership-laboratory and two hours of physical fitness per week.
-Non-ROTC students take AS classes without any additional requirements to attend leadership laboratory or physical fitness.
-Non-ROTC students earn academic credits for 300- and 400-level courses, but do not earn an Air Force commission.
+Junior- and senior-level classes consist of three hours of academic classes, two hours of leadership-laboratory and two hours of physical fitness per week.

-The Air Force offers one-, two-, and three-year scholarships to college students.
+The Air Force offers many types of scholarships to college students.
 AFROTC scholarships pay tuition, certain fees, and textbook reimbursement.
 In addition, scholarship winners receive a monthly subsistence allowance.
-To apply for one of these scholarships, students should contact the Unit Admissions Officer in the Department of Aerospace Studies (AFROTC), (206) 543-2360 or at email@example.com.
+Cadets are eligible for one of these scholarships and should contact the Recruiting Flight Commander in the Department of Aerospace Studies (AFROTC), (206) 543-2360 or at firstname.lastname@example.org.

 29 credits, to include the following: